gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

-- Make book now button on services link to setmore
-- Reviews Page: Should I add an option to leave a review and receive a discount on next visit?
 - Make footer nice and complex on big screens, switch to simple footer on small screens
 - English, Spanish, and Portugese Translation